BY PHIL HOOD

 It felt as if every girl had experienced something.
 Many had been ignored by clerks or mistaken for the drummer’s boyfriend when visiting music stores.
 Others described how front-of-house engineers routinely bypassed their sound requests, acting as if female drummers wouldn’t know what they were talking about.
 Others described being passed over for drum chairs or drumline or being advised to play clarinet rather than drums in the school band.
 Many had parents who were convinced that it was a passing “unfeminine” phase.
 In short, it was clear that to play drums many girls had to push a little harder than their male counterparts.

-The most extreme story of this type was from a Korean drummer — an awesome jazz improviser named Mischka Seo — who left her home as a young woman to study drums in Germany.
+The most extreme story of this type was from a Korean drummer — an awesome jazz improviser named Mischka Seo (below) — who left her home as a young woman to study drums in Germany.
 Drumming was an inappropriate career choice to her traditional Korean parents, so she decamped to Europe with few resources and no knowledge of the language, carried forward by her burning desire to play drums.
 Such motivation inspires me to this day.